 Families going through the adoption process face unique challenges.
 Navigating the emotional, logistical and legal impacts can be tough for all family members.
 Depending on their role within the family, adoption may trigger feelings of loss, rejection, guilt, grief and shame.
 The adopted child may have a hard time adjusting to their new circumstances and may experience symptoms of trauma, PTSD or develop an attachment disorder.
 A therapist who specializes in adoption issues will be well-versed in the issues that adoptive families face.
 Seeing a qualified professional, even before concerns arise, can help adoptive (and foster) families to ease the transition during this exciting time.

-I have researched adoption issues from the adoptee's standpoint as well as an adoptive parent standpoint.
-As both an adult adoptee and an adoptive mother, I not only understand adoption from a clinical standpoint but I have the lived experience to approach adoptees and adoptive parents with real understanding and empathy.
-I do not provide services for birth parents or birth families at this time.
+I work from the Adoptee's standpoint and an adoptive parent's standpoint.
+As both an adult adoptee and an adoptive mother, I not only understand adoption from a clinical standpoint, but I have the lived experience of approaching adoptees with a fundamental understanding and empathy.
+Only provide therapeutic services for adoptees.
+In the future, I will provide consultations for adoptees and adoptive parents on navigating, pre-estrangement, estrangement, sustained no contact, and reconciliation.

 LCSW